 The Kentucky Environmental Education Council (KEEC) is a state agency within the Education & Workforce Development Cabinet.

 The agency's mission is to promote learning and skills for a sustainable and economically healthy environment.
+The agency's vision is to ensure a sustainable and economically healthy environment for all Kentuckians through environmental education.

 To reach this goal, the Council coordinates environmental education (EE) across the Commonwealth, by: